projectsphere/sphere/README.md

 # Project Sphere Palworld
  > [!WARNING]
- > Still in development, use at your own risk!
+ > This bot is still in development, but it's in a usable state.
+No support will be provided unless it's for bug reports or feature requests.

  This bot is designed to be a server management replacement for my current [Palbot](https://github.com/dkoz/palworld-palbot) project.
 Unlike Palbot, which only supports Steam servers, this new project is created to support both Xbox and Steam servers.